-CHN supports restoring vitality to the federal overtime law by upholding, through legislative or judicial action, the final December 1, 2016 overtime regulations.
+CHN supports restoring vitality to the federal overtime law by issuing a new regulation with an increased salary threshold that automatically updates periodically to prevent stagnation.
+Congress should also pass legislation raising the salary threshold to approximately \$85,000, index the threshold to inflation, and reform the "duties test" mandating that workers must spend a majority of their time doing exempt work in order to be exempt from the overtime requirement.
 CHN supports requiring the payment of prevailing wages in federal contracting.
 CHN supports federal legislation to improve gender pay equity and enforcement of equal pay laws.